ForgeRock/forgeops/helm/frconfig/README.md

 ## git secret

 A dummy ssh secret `id_rsa` is stored in the `frconfig` secret.
 If you need ssh access to your git repository you must replace this secret with a real ssh key.
+There are two ways to do this: You can replace the contents of the file `secrets/id_rsa` with your ssh key, or alternatively you can use kubectl commands to replace the dummy secret with the real value.
 For example:

 ```shell
 # Generate your own id_rsa and id_rsa.pub keypair, according to the instructions on github or stash,